RowSquared/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
+├── pipelines          <- The pipelines are composed of Jupyter Notebooks, R/Python scripts, and R Markdown files.
+│                         It is recommended to place these files into specific existing folders or │                         create new ones to ensure optimal navigation and organization.
+│
 ├── pyproject.toml     <- Project configuration file with package metadata for {{ cookiecutter.module_name }}
 │                         and configuration for tools like black │